svetzal/blog-content/posts/2022/2022-06-08-splitting_product_design_and_implementation.md

+---
-# Splitting Product Design and Implementation
+title: "Splitting Product Design and Implementation"
+date: "2022-06-08"
+published: true
+image: images/tobi-aSnTrU-UrnM-unsplash.jpg
+imageAlt: Photo by tobi on unsplash
+tags: ["agile", "coaching", "🍓"]
+---

 Why do we continue to separate the design of a product from its implementation?